 Also of interest is that Sullivan's Island has more people living here who work in computers and math than 95% of the places in the US.

 Sullivan's Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Sullivan's Island in 2022 was $107,987, which is wealthy relative to South Carolina and the nation.
 This equates to an annual income of $431,948 for a family of four.